mkovaxx/subdivide20/subdivide/include/README.md

 This is the include directory defining the interface to the subdivision surface library and rendering/picking support library.

-The main interface files, that should be included by applications are
+The main interface files, that should be included by applications, are as follows.

 ## For `libsub`